Embedding/Chinese-Word-Vectors/README.md

 # Chinese-Word-Vectors 中文词向量
-We are publishing pre-trained Chinese word vectors trained on various corpus using word2vec, fastText, and ngram2vec toolkits.

-### Pre-trained Chinese word vectors for reproducing experimental results reported in the paper
-We provide the word vectors trained by different models (dense and sparse), features (word, ngram, and character), and corpus.
-One can download the trained vectors to reproduce the results reported in the paper (with analogy evaluation scripts provided in this project).
-The word2vec-word is implemented by [word2vec](https://github.com/svn2github/word2vec) toolikit.
-The word2vec-character is implemented by [fasttext](https://github.com/facebookresearch/fastText) toolkit.
-The rest are implemented by [ngram2vec](https://github.com/zhezhaoa/ngram2vec/) toolkit.
+We provide Chinese word vectors trained by different representations (dense and sparse), context features (word, ngram, and character), and corpus.
+One can easily reproduce the results reported in the paper by downloading the trained vectors and evaluation sripts.

+### Representations
+Existing word representations methods fall into one of the two classes, **dense** and **sparse** represnetations.
+Word2vec and PPMI are respectively typical methods of these two classes.
+Word2vec trains low-dimensional real (dense) vectors through shallow neural network.
+It is also often called neural embedding method.
+PPMI is a sparse bag-of-features representation weighted by positive-pointwise-mutual-information (PPMI) weighting scheme.

+### Context features
+Three context features: **word**, **ngram**, and **character** are considered in this work.
+Most methods learn word representations upon word-word co-occurrence statistics, namely using word as context feature **(word feature)**.
+Inspired by language modeling problem, we introduce ngram feature into the context.
+Both word-word and word-bigram co-occurrence statistics are used for training **(ngram feature)**.
+For Chinese, the character itself conveys strong semantics.
+We use word-word and word-character co-occurrence statistics to learn word representations.
+The length of character-level ngrams ranges from 1 to 4 **(character feature)**.

+### Corpus

+### Pre-trained Chinese word vectors

 Corpus/model-feature | word2vec-word | word2vec-ngram | word2vec-character | PPMI-word | PPMI-ngram | PPMI-character
 ----|----|----|----|----|----|----